 Planning on writing the ACT two to three times is certainly worth it.
 You have a great opportunity to improve your score and your chances of winning scholarships.
 To avoid getting stuck in the stressful loop of constantly rewriting, decide how many times you will write it before you even write the first time.

 As is the case with the SAT, colleges only see the ACT score you choose to send them.
 However, you can not pick and choose between sections on different tests.

 This means you cannot send your result from the math section from your first attempt and the result from the science section from your second.
 You must send the composite score of one test.

 Taking the ACT can seem daunting, but it doesn't have to be.
 Setting clear goals and developing a study plan can help it feel less overwhelming.
 You can take the ACT up to twelve times, and you should plan to take it at least twice.

 Whether you want extra help studying or are looking to improve your score, Quad Education can help.
-Quad employs 99th percentile tutors that has helped students increase their ACT scores by an average of a six points!
+Quad employs 99th percentile tutors that have helped students increase their ACT scores by an average of six points!

 Quad tutors will help you identify the areas you need to work on, and help develop a step-by-step plan to get you there.
 Personalized plans created by tutors who actually know you will help set you on the right path on your journey to ACT success!

 Success on the ACT looks different for everyone.
 Set clear goals and realistic expectations, and you will be set to begin your ACT journey!